Pairadux/Muxly/README.md

 - The `.muxly` file only needs a `windows` array - all other settings come from your global config
 - If no `.muxly` file exists, the global `session_layout` is used
 - `.muxly` files are not scanned/discovered automatically - they only apply when you select that specific directory
+- When removing an entry directory with `muxly remove entry`, you'll be prompted about deleting its `.muxly` file (use `--keep` or `--delete` flags for non-interactive use)

 ### Configuration Options Reference